roytang/blog/content/posts/2016/09/investigating-the-drug-killings.md

   * How long have these illegal operations been going on?
 Are they still going on?
   * Where do the inmates get the money to fund these activities or to allegedly give to the former secretary as payoffs?

 Final disclaimer: This is simply a thought exercise on my part, as to what guide questions I would start asking if I were in search of the truth.
 I have no expectations that any of the people in authority would actually follow these lines of questioning.
-I&#8217;m also sure there are many other pertinent questions that I have not considered at this time, but basically my approach would center around: what is the data, where does it come from, how does it compare to other data?
+I&'m also sure there are many other pertinent questions that I have not considered at this time, but basically my approach would center around: what is the data, where does it come from, how does it compare to other data?
 And what are the procedures, who is liable for any problems, what is the progress of investigations?
 These avenues would seem to me (as a layman) to be the most useful in terms of improvements to legislation